White House Tours and Events: a Complete Guide

 white-house-garden-tour5-abroad-wife.jpg

-Which Metro Stop Is Closest to the White House?
+Which metro stop is closest to the White House?

 Another way to get to the White House is to take the metro.
 Pay attention to where the entry point is for your particular tour.
 The tour you’re most likely to do is the East Wing Tour.
 McPherson Square is the closest stop for that entry point.
-You can use this app to plan your metro route to the White House.

 It depends on the tour.
 The East Wing Tour is self-guided, so you go at your own pace.
 We found an hour to be sufficient for us.
 You might spend longer on an East Wing Tour at Christmas time because the decorations are so beautiful and there is a lot to look at.
 Other events have different lengths of time associated with them.